Home > Sustainability > Environment > Efforts at Production Sites and Offices > Biodiversity Conservation

 Activities

 According to the United Nations Food and Agriculture Organization, the decline of pollinators such as bees and birds, which assist in the process of pollination, can have a significant impact on the growth of over 75% of the world's major crops, leading to global food shortages.
-Germany collaborates with an environmental conservation group called "Beefuture" to participate in activities aimed at preserving bee habitats.
+Germany Sales Company collaborates with an environmental conservation group called "Beefuture" to participate in activities aimed at preserving bee habitats.
 They have also installed beehives on their premises.
-Similarly, United Kingdom has installed beehives on the rooftop of its head office and, in collaboration with local beekeepers, they are nurturing approximately 100,000 bees.
+Similarly, United Kingdom Sales Company has installed beehives on the rooftop of its head office and, in collaboration with local beekeepers, they are nurturing approximately 100,000 bees.

 The Hirakata Plant have been participating in Adopt-a-Road & River, a cleanup program organized by Osaka Prefecture, since 2004.
 Employees clean the sidewalk leading from the nearest train station to the plant's main gate once a month under the Adopt-a-Road program and clean the walkway along the left bank of the Hotani River that runs beside the plant once every three months under the Adopt-a-River program.